ShechemKS/habitist/README.md

 # habitist ![habitist](https://github.com/amitness/habitist/workflows/habitist/badge.svg)
 An automation to enable habit tracking in todoist.
+Original implementation at -[amitness:habitist](https://github.com/amitness/habitist).
+This version extends the functionality slightly.

 It integrates a habit tracker for habit building into [todoist](http://todoist.com/).
 Once it's setup, you can forget about it and it works seamlessly.